Chicago Attorneys For People Injured In Roadway Departure Car Accidents

 - Missing guardrails or barriers

-- Failure to install rumble strips as an effective way to warn motorists of increased potential of roadway departure
+- Failure to install rumble strips as an effective way to warn motorists of an increased potential of roadway departure

 - Missing roadway safety edges used to mitigate a steep drop-off